 The Astrophysical Journal, 2019

 for distinguishing between hadronic and leptonic blazar emission models.
-We find that our multizone model recovers
+Importantly we find that a

 Prospects for Detecting X-Ray Polarization in Blazar Jets